feverscreen/feverscreen/README.md

 # thermal-recorder

-This software is used by The Cacophony Project to record thermal video footage from FLIR Lepton 3 and Boson cameras when a warm moving object (hopefully an animal) is detected.
-Recordings are stored using the project's own CPTV format.
+This software is used by FeverScreen to record thermal video footage from FLIR Lepton 3 and Boson cameras when a warm moving object (hopefully an animal) is detected.

+It is forked from The Cacophony Project, and recordings are stored using that project's CPTV format.

 ## Releases